graphistry/graphistry-cli/docs/backup-and-restore.md

 TO_PATH=/var/graphistry/ ./restore.sh
 ```

-### scheduling nightly or weekly backups with cron:
+## Scheduling Backups:

+Any scheduler can be used, but below are some examples of setting up cron to schedule nightly or weekly backups.

 ```
 # list your current crontab entries: